-There are also others theories about the cause of PCOS, such as the effect of the in utero environment on the risk of developing PCOS later in life.
-In utero exposure to elevated levels of testosterone, fetal undernutrition, and elevated AMH levels have been implicated in the development of PCOS.
+There are also other theories about the cause of PCOS, such as the effect of the in-utero environment on the risk of developing PCOS later in life.
+In-utero exposure to elevated levels of testosterone, fetal undernutrition, and elevated AMH levels have been implicated in the development of PCOS.

 What are the symptoms of polycystic ovary syndrome?